meredith-digops/awsops/amicleanup/README.md

 ### Retention

 Image retention is looked up via the `ops:retention` tag if available.
 Otherwise the retention is configurable at runtime via the `Retention` property.
-It defaults to 30 (days):
+It defaults to `None` which means only snapshots with the `ops:retention` tag will be explicitly affected:

 ```json
 {